korrapa/pythonCodebase/README.md

  jsonify
  render_template
 #API
-This is a get api deployed using PythonAnywhere for validation and testing, attached Swagger screenshots for testing http://lakshmanpythonapps.pythonanywhere.com/addresses Parameters to be passed: addr - a valid ip address
+This is a get api deployed using PythonAnywhere for validation and testing ( any api testing framework) http://lakshmanpythonapps.pythonanywhere.com/addresses Parameters to be passed: addr - a valid ip address